Kauã Elias: Early career

+Shakhtar Donetsk

+On 8 February 2025, Elias signed a five-year contract with Ukrainian Premier League club Shakhtar Donetsk.
+Later that year, on 14 May, he scored his first goal for the club against Dynamo Kyiv in the Ukrainian Cup final, which ended in victory following a penalty shoot-out.
+On 3 August 2026, he scored his first hat-trick in a 5–1 victory over Kudrivka.

 International career

 Elias was first called up to the Brazil under-17 team in January 2023.
 He was then called up again for the 2023 South American U-17 Championship, and in the first game against Ecuador, he scored two goals, though his side went on to draw the game 2–2.